 Why is the parkland closed?

+PLEASE NOTE: THE PARKLAND IS CURRENTLY OPEN - THIS IS AN ARTICLE CREATED IN CASE OF OCCASIONAL CLOSURES.
 Unfortunately we've had to temporarily close the parkland at Dyrham to give the grass a chance to recover and grow.

 It's never a decision taken lightly, but with more people coming to visit and recent extreme weather, the fragile parkland is feeling the impact.
 Tree and plant roots are becoming compacted, and the grassland and soil is being damaged.